What you will learn in this post:

 Norborne Cole Jr., another key member of the management team, is a 32-year veteran with another name synonymous with pizza chains, Coca-Cola.
 He lends a helpful hand as a trusty member of the company’s Board of Directors.

-To learn more about this company's management, you can read this article and do some research on your own.
+To learn more about this company's management, you can do some research on your own.

 3. Papa John’s Is A People-Oriented Business